-- Summarize key points from a chapter about a teaching issue/area of their choice. - Illustrate key points with concrete examples from their own teaching contexts or learning experiences. - Formulate conclusions about the chapter and discuss key implications for their own teaching/learning. - Deliver an effective presentation that is appropriate in its use of visuals, verbal and nonverbal language.
+- Summarize key points from a chapter about a teaching issue/area of their choice. - Illustrate key points with concrete examples from their own teaching contexts or learning experiences. - Formulate conclusions about the chapter and discuss key implications for their own teaching/learning. - Deliver an effective presentation that is appropriate in its use of visuals, and language.